ayushsingh1610/String-Library-Function/readme.txt

 Use of strxfrm [LEARN LOCALE TO UNDERSTAND THIS]
 Use of memchr
 Use of strchr
+Use of strcspn
-Use of
+Use of strpbrk
-Use of
+Use of strrchr
-Use of
+Use of strspn
-Use of
+Use of strstr
-Use of
+Use of strtok